 Led by Professor Kathryn Abel, this European Research Council funded project brings together epidemiology and neuroscience with the aim of identifying high-risk children living with parental mental illness and what type of targeted intervention they need.
 Working with collaborators in Sweden and Australia to explore diverse population datasets, the team will also use powerful neuroimaging to discover which at-risk infants show abnormal cognitive development.

-National Confidential Inquiry into Suicide and Homicide by People with Mental Illness (NCISH)
+National Confidential Inquiry into Suicide and Safety in Mental Health (NCISH)

 Engager 2: Developing and evaluating a collaborative care intervention for prisoners